Smor-1/Health_Insurance_Cost_Prediction/README.md

 ## Machine learning method
 In this study we have continuous data for charges, therefore regression method should be used.
 Up to now the best result that we got is from Random Forest Regressor.
 The following pictures are showing predicted model versus actual data for age and bmi.
+The input for our model are age, sex, BMI, number of children, Being smoker or not and the region.
+The out put of our model is the individual medical costs billed by the health insurance.

 ![age vs charge](Resources/RandomForestRegressor_age_charges.png)